shawnthroop/stadn/README.md

 ## Fetching a stream

 You need a `filter_id` to get a specific subset of your App Stream.
 Fetch a filter and then a stream, both `fetchFilter()` and `fetchStream()` search for a pre-existing filter with the same name/key before creating it.
-If an filter or stream already exist it is returned.
+If a filter or stream already exist it is returned.

 ``` javascript
 var clauses = [client.createFilterClause('post', 'one_of', '/data/entities/mentions/*/id')];